humanoiA/HaviAssignment/README.md

 # HaviAssignment
-Start Server.js to start the application
+Start Server.js to start the application by using #npm server